saulpierotti/markdown_notebook/BDP1.md

 	* Output sandbox: the files that need to be produced
 	* Epilogue: final cleanup, file uploads, updates, ...
 	* Error recovery: what to do if the job fails
+* A job can be a single batch job that occupyies a single slot and it is executed in one core
+* A DAG workfolow is a series of jobs dependent from each other described by a directed acyclic graph
+	* It is essentially a pipeline
+* A collection of jobs can be run in parallel
+* A parallel job needs more than 1 core to run
+* Reservation: the batch scheduler can reserve cores for 1 job that is waiting for something to be executed
+	* This is typical of parallel jobs that are waiting for enough cores to be available
+* Backfill: while the reserved core are idle they can be used by other jobs
+	* Only jobs that will finish before the job that reserved the cores will start are permitted